RK4444/RandlangCompiler/README.md

 ## Basic Structure
 The project is ordered approximately like any cpp project is, with a src and a include folder
 ## Build System
 CMake is used as a build system.
 Note that in order to use the LLVM libraries, I compiled them from source like seen [here](https://llvm.org/docs/CMake.html) and [here](https://youtu.be/KYaojNbujKM?list=PLlONLmJCfHTo9WYfsoQvwjsa5ZB6hjOG5&t=156).
-Once LLVM is compiled from source, cmake can be used on the CmakeLists.txt file.
+Once LLVM is compiled from source, make can be used.
 From within root folder, best practice is:

 ```
 mkdir build2